rmasters/hashlookup/README.md

 works for now.
 As such please let me know any comments you have so that I can improve :)

 1. Build your database by running `populate-nothread.py`.
-   a.
-At the moment this is unthreaded and saves records to the database
-      every 50 records - so watch out if you make searches while it's generating as the database will lock up.
+    *   At the moment this is unthreaded and saves records to the database every 50 records - so watch out if you make searches while it's generating as the database will lock up.
-   b.
-Note that the default charset is very long and will take a long
-      time to complete :)
+    *   Note that the default charset is very long and will take a long time to complete :)
-2. Search using search.py
+2. Search using `search.py`
-3. Check the number of rows stored using count.py
+3. Check the number of rows stored using `count.py`
-4. Check out the last 10 inserted rows using list.py
+4. Check out the last 10 inserted rows using `list.py`